 - Speeding 11-19mph (4 points) – Conviction Date 5/5/2020

 - You still have 8 demerit points, because the 4 demerit points from the 5/1/2019 conviction were reinstated before your conviction for the 5/5/2020 conviction.

 Should I Hire an Attorney for my Traffic Ticket?

 Some people wonder why they should hire an attorney for a simple traffic ticket.
 Many times, attorneys are able to negotiate an alternative resolution to the charged offense.
 For example, a speeding ticket might be amended to an “improper parking” ticket.
 The fine usually remains the same, but there are no demerit points on your license.

-The criminal defense attorneys at Meyer Van Severen, S.C. regularly practice in traffic courts throughout Wisconsin.
+The criminal defense attorneys at Van Severen Law Office, S.C. regularly practice in traffic courts throughout Wisconsin.
 Because of our reputation for taking cases to trial, we often receive very favorable offers from prosecutors.
 Contact one of our criminal defense attorneys today to see if we can help you out with your traffic ticket!